Telephone: 07510328016

 Counselling for neurodivergent clients

 One of the subjects closest to my heart, both personally and professionally, is neurodivergence.
 In fact, I think it’s fair to say that it’s my main ‘special interest’.
-Growing up in a neurodivergent family, I can relate to the life challenges and strengths that my clients experience, which has allows me to connect on a deeper level.
+Growing up in a neurodivergent family, I can relate to the life challenges and strengths that my clients experience, which allows me to connect on a deeper level.

 I have dedicated a large part of my continued professional development and training to counselling clients with various neurodivergent conditions and the challenges they may face.
 Autism is my main area of knowledge, but I also work with the client groups noted above, as many people have elements of one or more conditions within their diagnoses.

 My training is ongoing, driven by both personal interest and the regular developments in research, understanding, and legislation.
 I’m proud to have undertaken training led by some highly experienced and influential specialists within the field of psychotherapy.
+I love learning (this is one job where it never stops), and the continuous training allows me to fully geek out, embrace my inner nerd, and support my clients in the process!

 My intention is always to empower clients by helping them appreciate their strengths, particularly as wider society tends to focus mainly on the negative aspects of neurodivergence.
 My practice is neuro-affirming and positive, while also acknowledging – and never minimising – the real difficulties people may experience.